ChenSJ98/exercise-codes/CS316_Cloud_Computing/Assignment 2/11612028_assignment2.md

     Therefore, the concurrency of “1000000” may be lower than “100000” since the switch cost is much higher.

-  * The experiment is to test the concurrency performance of RMI implementations, so I let the `UserDao` , which manage access to the database, return `true` directly without accessing the remote database.
-Communications still happens between the CM of client and server.
+  * **The experiments doesn’t access DBMS.** I let the `ServerActionImpl` , which acts as the server app, return `true` directly when `register()` is invoked without trying to insert a user to the remote database.

+    There are three reasons for that:

+    * The experiment is to test the concurrency performance of RMI implementations.
+DBMS is obviously not part of RMI and should be taken care of by the server application developer.
+    * Communications still happens between the CM of client and server.
 In this way, I can eliminate the bottleneck of database concurrency.

+    * Actually, a single database server is not designed for high concurrency.
+Cache and distributed databases are used in real life to improve throughput.

 In this way, I run the simulator with code for Lab1 (java.rmi) and Lab2 (MyRMI).
 Results (successful invocation/ successful lookups) are shown in the following table (simulating 100000 concurrency causes memory shortage):